althonos/pytrimal/docs/guide/examples/index.rst

 .. toctree::
    :maxdepth: 2

-   Basic examples from the trimAl documentation <basic>
+   Basic examples from trimAl <basic>
    Trimming an alignment to build an HMM <hmmer>